mahmoud-noah-eg/Student-Sleep-Mental-Health-Dashboard-PowerBI/README.md

 ## 📖 Project Overview

-This project presents an interactive Power BI dashboard that analyzes how students' lifestyle habits influence their mental health and academic performance.
+This project presents an interactive Power BI dashboard that analyzes the relationship between students' lifestyle habits, mental health, and academic performance.

-The dashboard explores the relationships between sleep duration, screen time, exercise, caffeine intake, social media usage, stress, anxiety, GPA, and burnout levels.

-By combining multiple KPIs and interactive visualizations, the dashboard helps identify behavioral patterns associated with better academic outcomes and improved well-being.
+The dashboard explores how factors such as sleep duration, screen time, exercise, study hours, caffeine intake, and social media usage influence key outcomes including GPA, stress level, anxiety score, and burnout.
+Through interactive KPIs, filters, and visualizations, the dashboard helps uncover meaningful patterns that support data-driven insights into student well-being and academic success.

 ---

+## 🎯 Problem Statement

+Students' lifestyle habits play a significant role in their mental well-being and academic performance.
+Factors such as sleep duration, screen time, exercise, caffeine intake, and social media usage may influence stress levels, anxiety, burnout, and GPA.

+However, understanding these relationships through raw data alone is challenging.
+This project aims to transform student lifestyle data into an interactive dashboard that helps identify patterns, compare different student groups, and support data-driven understanding of the factors associated with mental health and academic performance.

+---

 ## 🎯 Project Objectives

-- Analyze students' sleeping habits.
-- Measure the percentage of students experiencing burnout.
+The primary objectives of this project are to:

-- Explore the relationship between sleep quality and GPA.
+- Analyze the relationship between students' lifestyle habits and their mental health.
-- Examine the impact of screen time on academic performance.
+- Examine the impact of sleep duration on stress levels, anxiety, burnout, and academic performance.
+- Explore how screen time is associated with students' GPA.
-- Analyze how exercise affects stress, anxiety, and burnout.
+- Evaluate the effect of exercise on burnout and anxiety levels.
-- Compare burnout rates across different sleep categories.
+- Monitor key student well-being metrics using interactive KPIs.
-- Build an interactive dashboard for easy data exploration.
+- Design an interactive Power BI dashboard that enables users to explore data through filters and visualizations.

 ---

+## ❓ Key Business Questions

+- How does sleep duration affect students' stress levels?
+- How does sleep duration impact academic performance (GPA)?
+- Which sleep category has the highest number of students experiencing burnout?
+- How does exercise influence anxiety and burnout?
+- Is there a relationship between screen time and academic performance (GPA)?
+- How does screen time affect burnout?
+- What percentage of students experience burnout?

+ ---

 ## 📊 Dashboard Preview

 ![Student Sleep Mental Health Dashboard](https://github.com/mahmoud-noah-eg/Student-Sleep-Mental-Health-Dashboard-PowerBI/blob/main/Student%20Sleep%20%20Mental%20Health%20Dashboard_MN.png)

 ---

+## 📈 Dashboard Features

 ## 📈 Key Performance Indicators (KPIs)